marrow16/Binder/README.md

 <br/>

 ## Binding Instructions Function Scope
-The binding instruction functions (including event listener functions) are, by default, bound to the bindings object passed to the constructor - for example, the following code:-
+The binding instruction functions (including event listener functions) are, by default, bound to the bindings object passed to the constructor - for example, the following code:
 ```javascript
 var myBinder = new Binder('<a></a>', {
     '@id': function(data) {